Clover in lawns can be a major headache for many gardeners.

 What they fail to understand is that when their lawn is thick with thatch and the soil is compacted the nutrients in the fertiliser can’t penetrate into the soil.
 It just sits above the surface and has no effect at all.

 If your lawn is thick with moss and weeds, scarify and aerate it.
 Then apply a good quality fertiliser.
-Your lawn might only need scarifying once every two years or so and aerating in the spring or autumn.
+You only need to scarify once every year or two and aerate in the spring and autumn.

 Just one application of a good quality, slow-release fertiliser will improve the health of your lawn immeasurably.
 It’ll promote good grass growth causing the grass to outcompete the weeds.